-Private sector participants during Tanzania-India Business Forum held in India in October 2023 term programmes in 2023-24.
+In addition, the President, Dr. Samia Suluhu Hassan appreciated how the Indian scholarship and capacity building program has tremendously contributed to Tanzania's Human Resource development.
+India offers 450 Indian Technical and Economic Cooperation (ITEC) scholarships for capacity building and 70 Indian Council for Cultural Relations (ICCR) scholarships for long term programmes in 2023-24.
 During the visit, India announced the decision to increase the number of long-term scholarships (ICCR) from 70 to 85 for the year 2023-24.
 As part of its commitment to the Global South, India also announced 1000 additional ITEC slots for Tanzania to be used over a 5-year period in new and emergent fields like Smart Ports, Space, Biotechnology, Artificial Intelligence, Aviation Management, etc.